Frequently Asked Questions

 What happens if I need to sell the property part completed – can you transfer the warranty to the purchaser?

-We are regulated by the FCA and have a duty to treat all customers fairly.
-Whatever the reason for the mid build sale, our team will work with you to make the process as cost effective and straightforward as possible for all parties .
+Under FCA regulation in relation to insurance related activities we have a duty to treat all customers fairly.
+Whatever the reason for the mid build sale, our team will work with you to make the process as cost effective and straightforward as possible for all parties.

 Does my Building Control Completion Certificate provide any cover?